SURGroup/UQpy/docs/source/samplemethods_doc.rst

 ``UQpy`` supports several stratified sampling variations that vary from conventional stratified sampling designs to advanced gradient informed methods for adaptive stratified sampling.
 Stratified sampling capabilities are built in ``UQpy`` from three sets of classes.
 These class structures facilitate a highly flexible and varied range of stratified sampling designs that can be extended in a straightforward way.
 Specifically, the existing classes allow stratification of n-dimensional parameter spaces based on three common spatial discretizations: a rectilinear decomposition into hyper-rectangles (orthotopes), a Voronoi decomposition, and a Delaunay decomposition.
 The three parent classes are:

-1. The ``Strata`` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - ``RectangularStrata``, ``VoronoiStrata``, and ``DelaunayStrata`` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.
+1. The ``Strata`` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - ``Rectangular``, ``Voronoi``, and ``Delaunay`` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.
+These classes live in the ``UQpy.utilities.strata`` folder.

-2. The ``STS`` class defines a set of subclasses used to draw samples from strata defined by a ``Strata`` class object.
+2. The ``StratifiedSampling`` class defines a set of subclasses used to draw samples from strata defined by a ``Strata`` class object.

-3. The ``RSS`` class defines a set of subclasses for refinement of ``STS`` stratified sampling designs.
+3. The ``RefinedStratifiedSampling`` class defines a set of subclasses for refinement of ``StratifiedSampling`` stratified sampling designs.

 New Stratified Sampling Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Extension of the stratified sampling capabilities in ``UQpy`` can be performed through subclassing from the three main classes.
 First, the user can define a new geometric decomposition of the parameter space by creating a new subclass of the ``Strata`` class.
-To draw samples from this  new stratification, the user can define a new subclass of the ``STS`` class.
-Finally, to enable refinement of the strata based on any user-specified criteria the user can define a new subclass of the ``RSS`` class.
+To draw samples from this  new stratification, the user can define a new subclass of the ``StratifiedSampling`` class.
+Finally, to enable refinement of the strata based on any user-specified criteria the user can define a new subclass of the ``RefinedStratifiedSampling`` class.

 In summary:

-To implement a new stratified sampling method based on a new stratification, the user must write two new classes:
+To implement a new stratified sampling method based on a new stratification, the user must write one new class:

 1. A new subclass of the ``Strata`` class defining the new decomposition.
-2. A new subclass of the ``STS`` class to perform the sampling from the newly design ``Strata`` class.

-To implement a new refined stratified sampling method based on a new stratified, the user must write three new classes:

-1. A new subclass of the ``Strata`` class defining the new decomposition.
-2. A new subclass of the ``STS`` class to perform the sampling from the newly design ``Strata`` class.
-3. A new subclass of the ``RSS`` class to perform the stratum refinement and subsequent sampling.

 The details of these subclasses and their requirements are outlined in the sections below discussing the respective classes.